ZhichaoPengMath/ZhichaoPengMath.github.io/_pages/teaching.md

 Teaching assisstant for MATH 2400 - Intro to Differential Equations, RPI, Fall 2019
 ------------
+- I want to say thank you to my friend Arthur Newell.
+His suggestions and old lecture notes helps me when preparing my own lectures.

+- My office is in 316E Amos Eaton, and my office hour is 10:00 - 11:30 a.m.
+Tuesday and Friday.

+- Lecture notes for the recitation.
+[0906/0910](https://zhichaopengmath.github.io/files/ta/notes0906.pdf)

 Teaching assisstant for MATH 4090 - Foundation of Analysis, RPI, Fall 2018
 ---------